Global warming fills New England's rich waters with death traps for endangered sea turtles

 Global warming fills New England’s rich waters with death traps for endangered sea turtles

 QUINCY, Mass.
-(AP) — Global warming is filling the plankton-rich waters of New England with death traps for sea turtles and the number of stranded reptiles has multiplied over the last 20 years, turning some animal hospitals into specialized wards for endangered species with maladies ranging from pneumonia to sepsis.
+(AP) — As global warming fills the plankton-rich waters of New England with death traps for sea turtles, the number of stranded reptiles has multiplied over the last 20 years, filling one specialized animal hospital with the endangered creatures.

-More than 200 cold-stunned young turtles, unable to navigate the chilly winter waters, were being treated Tuesday partly because the warming of the Gulf of Maine has turned it into a natural snare for sea turtles, said Adam Kennedy, the director of rescue and rehabilitation at the New England Aquarium, which runs the Quincy, Massachusetts turtle hospital.
+More than 200 cold-stunned young turtles were being treated there Tuesday, Kennedy said.

-“Climate change certainly is allowing those numbers of turtles to get in where normally the numbers weren’t very high years ago,” Kennedy said.
+“Climate change certainly is allowing those numbers of turtles to get in where normally the numbers weren’t very high years ago,” he said.

 Cold-stunned sea turtles, sometimes near death, wash up on Cape Cod every fall and winter.
-The aquarium expects the number of turtles it rescues to climb to at least 400, Kennedy said, up from about 40 a year a decade ago, Kennedy said.
+The aquarium expects the number of turtles it rescues to climb to at least 400, Kennedy said.
+In 2010, the average was 40, he said.

+High wind speeds and falling temperatures have fueled recent strandings, he said.

 The total five-year average of cold-stunned sea turtles in Massachusetts was around 200 in the early 2010s, according to National Oceanic and Atmospheric Administration data, growing to more than 700 in recent years.

-All the turtles at New England Aquarium’s hospital are juveniles, mostly critically endangered Kemp’s ridley turtles whose migratory patterns fuel their strandings here.
+All the turtles at New England Aquarium’s hospital are juveniles, mostly critically endangered Kemp’s ridley turtles whose migratory patterns lead to strandings here.
+They were being treated for maladies ranging from pneumonia to sepsis.

 Upon arrival, the turtles are often critically ill.